THE LAFRANCHI MEDALS - Mt Prospect 1898

 The Mount Prospect team (right half of the photo).

-Andrea Lafranchi, a prominent Swiss-Italian immigrant had died in mid 1897, not long after promising the boys he'd give them individual silver medals if they won the premiership.
-They didn’t lose a match in 1898, and so, the medals were presented posthumously.
-Swiss Italian immigrants – Olympian Steve Moneghetti and football legend Ron Barassi share this heritage - were prolific in the area.
+Margherita's husband, Andrea, a prominent Swiss-Italian immigrant had died in mid 1897, not long after promising the boys, he'd give them individual silver medals if they won the premiership.
+They didn’t lose a match in 1898 and the medals were presented posthumously.
+I am fairly sure that a couple Swiss Italians played in the premiership team.
+Italian speaking immigrants from the Distretto Di Vallemaggia - in Switzerland, just north of the Italian border - were prolific around Mt Prospect and the region between Daylesford and Castlemaine.
+Olympian Steve Moneghetti and football legend Ron Barassi share this heritage.

 (RIGHT) Mick 'Punga' Cleary, born in 1871 to John and Johanna Cleary of Mt Prospect.
 The first born, he was named after his grandfather, Michael Cleary, of Anglesboro, County Limerick.
 Is the word Punga aboriginal for sun?
 Or is it Maori for anchor.